On This Day: 22nd June 1853 – Haussmann Appointed Prefect of the Seine

 In place of surveillance, we design for mutual visibility.
 Glass-walled classrooms, open staffrooms, shared learning zones - where transparency builds trust.
 Instead of controlling flow, we structure spaces that invite movement and autonomy: flexible thresholds, multipurpose corridors, and breakout zones for reflection and collaboration.

-Legibility becomes a tool for inclusion: clear signage, student-created maps, and culturally responsive design help every learner feel they belong.
-And symbolism is no longer used to glorify the institution but to reflect the community - murals, memory walls, and multilingual artefacts express a co-created identity.
+Clear signage and student-created maps give ownership to students and help every learner feel they belong to part of a community.
+Symbolism is no longer used to glorify the institution but to reflect the community - murals, memory walls, and multilingual artifacts express students’ own and collective identities.

-If Haussmann built against disruption, a democratic school must embrace it.
+If Haussmann built against rebellion, should a democratic school try to embrace it?
 Space can discipline - or it can empower.
-The real curriculum livesin the environment, and the schools of tomorrow must teach citizenship not just through content, but through form and freedom.
+Another curriculum lives in the environment, and the schools of tomorrow must teach citizenship not just through content, but through form and freedom.

 Because what Haussmann understood is that environments do not just serve citizens, they shape them.
 And that shaping does not always happen .
 It does not always ask permission.
 It simply becomes the background of life—what feels normal, expected, unremarkable.
 But normal is never neutral.
 The street, like the school, is a place of instruction.
 And sometimes the lesson is in the bricks.
 On this day, Haussmann began building a city.
 But what he really built was a way of thinking, a way of moving, and a way of belonging.
 A curriculum of stone and brick.